COMMUNITY CONSERVANCIES

 • Employment Opportunity;

-Community rangers, TWF Centre staff, and many of the TWF employees are from the area.
+Game Scouts, TWF Centre staff, and many of the TWF employees are from the area.

 CONFLICT MITIGATION